AY2425S2-CS2103T-W09-4/tp/docs/UserGuide.md

 You can remove a person from the currently [opened](#opening-a-wedding--open) wedding based on the provided index.
 The index refers to the index number shown in the displayed list.
 The index **must be a positive integer**.
+The active wedding pane will be automatically updated with the new list of members

 Format: `remove INDEX`